 "Where I want to go next… ’world domination’!
 I want to focus on lifting women up while educating on and promoting women’s rights.
 It’s so important to me that we work towards equality and I want to make sure that remains a big part of my life and work."
 Ruth, Senior Onboarding Project Manager

 Which taboos relating to women do you wish were broken?

-What advice would you give women entering the world of work?
+What advice would you give to other working women?

 "Don’t give up.
 Sometimes as women we have to fight a little harder for our voices to be heard but that doesn't mean we should be silent.
 Get the life you deserve."
 Monique, People & Talent Advisor

 "Don’t be afraid to ask for what you want.
 If you don’t champion your career, no one else will."
 Natalie, Head of Sales

 "Support the women around you.
 Speak up if you see something wrong or sexist.
 Oh, and everyone should read Caitlin Moran’s How to be a Woman and Invisible Women: Exposing Data Bias in a World Designed for Men by Caroline Criado Perez.
 This book changed how I view things I used to take for granted."
 Ruth, Senior Onboarding Project Manager